Frank Hochstetter’s grandfather shook Abraham Lincoln’s hand after the 1863 draft riots in New York City.

 “Before he told us the story (about the blanket), we kids thought his old Army blanket was full of moth holes.
 We found out later, from one of my grandfather’s stories, the holes in his blanket were caused by Confederate bullets,” Hochstetter said.

-Franz Baumann was born in Baden, Germany on Dec.
-22, 1840.
+Franz Baumann was born on July 22, 1840 in Metzingen, Württemberg, Germany.
 He arrived in the United States in 1856.
 He grew up in Brooklyn.

 At one point in the Civil War, Baumann contracted typhus.
 He got some medicine, maybe from Germany, that he credited with saving his life.